 Haya Huasca – Co-Producer

 Haya is an enthusiastic advocate of psychedelic literacy who intends to help catalyse the psychedelic movement globally.
 She holds a bachelor’s degree in psychology and wrote a senior thesis titled “Ask Your Doctor If Psychedelics Are Right For You: A Closer Look At The Clinical Uses Of Psychedelics.”
-Since obtaining her degree in psychology she has branched out to work in different fields ranging from NGOs to film sets.
-She is currently involved with community development at The Third Wave and is a member of the French Psychedelic Society.
-In the future, Haya has plans to pursue a masters in clinical psychology to develop the skills needed in providing psychedelic assisted psychotherapy.
+Since obtaining her degree in psychology, she has branched out to work in different fields ranging from NGOs to film sets.
+She was formerly involved with community development at The Third Wave and is an active member of the French Psychedelic Society.
+In the future, Haya has plans to pursue a masters in clinical psychology to develop the skills needed in providing psychedelic-assisted psychotherapy.

 Stefano Sgarbi – Music Composer

 Stefano is a musician, sound designer and workshop leader based in the Netherlands.
 His interests, starting from a general attraction to art and particularly music, grew specifically towards electronic music and sound therapy.
 He studied electroacoustic composition at the Institute of Sonology (Royal Conservatoire of The Hague) in a prolific and inspiring artistic environment.
 His artistic practice is now oriented towards festival/club and healing/spiritual settings.
 As a sound therapist and workshop leader, he has been developing Playing The Voice: a therapeutic and meditative method for a guided and mindful use of the voice and the body.
 This interest is rooted in a personal journey of discoveries and studies of spiritual practises, particularly alternative singing techniques (e.g. overtone/throat singing), didjeridoo, yoga and tai-chi.